Question bank

 Multiple Choice Questions

-Q-1 Which simile best describes someone who is very quick?
+Q-1 Which simile best describes someone who is very happy?

 (i)